-He has fought three times in his first five months as a pro.
+After signing with Top Rank in 2017, Fayzi fought three times in his first five months as a pro.

-Fayzi made his pro debut on April 22 in Carson, California, in a scheduled eight-round bout on a triple world championship event and won by second-round knockout.
+He made his pro debut on April 22 in Carson, California, in a scheduled eight-round bout on a triple world championship event and won by second-round knockout.

 He was back in the ring a month later on May 20 in New York and won an eight-round unanimous decision against Agustine Mauras.